 In order to calculate the claim to compensation, the patent proprietor or the holder of an exclusive licence is free to choose between three different methods of calculating compensation:

 Although royalties offer the simplest way of calculating compensation, it is becoming more and more common to opt for a calculation based on the infringer’s profit, since the infringer is no longer able to deduct from the profit calculation any overheads that cannot be attributed directly to the infringing product, with the consequence that the patent infringer can no longer indulge in calculations that enable him to reduce his profit from the infringing activities at will.
-With this method of calculation, it remains difficult to prove the causal link between the patent infringement and the profit earned, i.e. to provide the proof which the claimant has to furnish that the use made of the patent was the decisive reason for earning the profit.
+With this method of calculation, it remains difficult to prove the causal link between the patent infringement and (a portion of) the profit earned, i.e. to provide the proof which the claimant has to furnish that the use made of the patent was the decisive reason for earning the profit or a part of it, respectively.
 It is regularly the case that a considerable part of the profit earned will be attributable to other reasons, such as good business relations between the infringer and his customers, special efforts devoted to advertising and sales or particular services offered.
 A similar problem also arises in the context of the calculation method based on loss of profits.

 2.2 Risk of perpetration for the first time